- Shows and Tickets

 - News and Media

 After experiencing our Globe for All Tour production in their facilities, our prison administration partners and the people being incarcerated asked us how we could serve more deeply.
-We created Reflecting Shakespeare.
+In 2016, we created Reflecting Shakespeare.

 In the transformative Reflecting Shakespeare program, people who are currently experiencing incarceration build connection, nurture empathy, and gain tools for self-expression through theatre-based activities, self-reflection, personal writing, and exploration of Shakespeare’s text and characters.